MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/New Instructions/Lab/LAB_01-Manage_Entra_ID_Identities.md

 1. Return to the Azure portal.
 Confirm you have a new resource group and a new Azure group.
 You may need to Refresh the pages.

-## Task 6: Practice with the Bash shell.
+## Task 7: Practice with the Bash shell

 In this task, you create a resource group and an Azure group by using Azure CLI session within Cloud Shell.